Epistimio/orion/docs/src/install/database.rst

    Check if database supports count operation...
 Success Check if database supports delete operation...
 Success

+.. _Supported Databases:

 Supported databases
 ===================

 In this section, we show snippets of configuration for each database backend.

+.. _MongoDB Config:

 MongoDB
 -------

-MongoDB backend is the recommended one for large scale parallel optimization, where number of workers gets higher than 50.
+MongoDB_ is the recommended backend for large-scale parallel optimizations, where the number of workers gets higher than 50.
+Make sure to review our :ref:`MongoDB installation instructions
+<mongodb_install>`.

 .. code-block:: yaml